15 Types of Japanese Noodles

 Shirataki - Calorie-Free Noodles

-Shirataki, also known as Konnyaku, gained popularity outside Japan as a weight-loss food due to its lack of calories.
+Shirataki, also known as Konnyaku, gained popularity outside Japan as a diet-friendly option because it is extremely low in calories.
 The thin, translucent noodle is made from konjac yam and is high in dietary fiber, with low carbohydrates and calories.

 The noodle is quite popular in sukiyaki, nikujyaga, and other cooked dishes.
 The noodle can also be drained, dried, and roasted, which reduces bitterness and gives the noodle a consistency, usually used in soup or sauce.